rafaelvc/pldotnet/README.md

 ### <a name="install_dotnetcore"></a>Installing .NET Core

-For installing .NET Core please follow the instructions at .NET Core [website](https://docs.microsoft.com/dotnet/core/install/linux-package-manager-ubuntu-1904).
+For installing .NET Core please follow the instructions at the .NET Core [website](https://docs.microsoft.com/dotnet/core/install/linux-package-manager-ubuntu-1904).

 There is a button in the header of that page where you select the version of